tonyzhao-jt/LLM-PQ/README.md

 ---

 - LLM-PQ argues that the assumption of **infinite requests** in LLM serving is not necessarily valid.
-- LLM-PQ emphasize the importance of efficiently processing workload-similar **predetermined offline batch processing tasks**
+- LLM-PQ emphasizes the importance of efficiently processing workload-similar **predetermined offline batch processing tasks**
 - But also maximizing the utilization of GPUs acquired at different points in time (**Heterogenous GPU Serving**).
-- Utilize the overall resources towards behaviours of quantization for the same workload in different phase (**Ada-Q**).
+- Utilize the overall resources towards behaviors of quantization for the same workload in different phases (**Ada-Q**).
-- Specially, LLM-PQ is a **workload-centric** and **device-agnostic** serving framework, takes both workload information and device information for strategy derving.
+- Especially, LLM-PQ is a **workload-centric** and **device-agnostic** serving framework, taking both workload information and device information for strategy.

-In this version, we don't have chatbot, but flexgen-like one-time running script.
+In this version, we don't have a chatbot, but a flexgen-like one-time running script.

-Our full paper is not ready yet, we will release it soon.

 ## Before You Proceed
 - Due to historical reasons **(this repository was initially built between March and June 2023)**, LLM-PQ's pipeline is built on top of [PipeEdge](https://github.com/usc-isi/PipeEdge).
 As a result, its performance may be limited compared to the latest pipeline implementations, such as TGI.
 However, this also ensures a fair comparison with PipeEdge.